DarrenFitz/DataRepresentationProject2015/README.md

 ## Introduction
 This project provides the design and documentation for the dataset "Galway City puplic Sports Facilities" which is available at [data.gov.ie](http://data.gov.ie)

 The **Galway City Public Sports Facilities** Dataset provides the user with all the information about all the sport facilities in the Galway region.
 The API would be very beneficial for tourists interested in sports, or the active youths in the area.
-The API has the type and name of pitch and also could also can utilise a Sat Nav or display location as the the Dataset includes the coordinates.
+The API has the type and name of pitch and also could also can utilise a phone map to show or display location as the Dataset includes the coordinates.

 ## About the data
 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [*Galway City Public Sports Facilities*](https://data.gov.ie/dataset/galway-city-public-sports-facilities/resource/2db7c358-4ec1-4cfb-9456-d935cc0157aa).